• Skip to primary navigation

 Oven roasted cabbage on a sheet pan.

-It has quickly become one of my favorite methods to transform a medium head of cabbage into a tasty side dish my whole family enjoys!
+It has quickly become one of my favorite methods for turning a simple head of cabbage into a tasty side dish my whole family enjoys.
+Roasting really transforms cabbage, giving it crispy, golden edges while bringing out its natural sweetness.

 Jump to: